Freight Shipping from St. Petersburg to Cleveland

 How much does it cost to ship freight from St. Petersburg to Cleveland?

-Full truckload (FTL) rates from St. Petersburg, FL to Cleveland, OH currently range from $2,655-$3,273 for a standard dry van load over the 1,235-mile route.
+Full truckload (FTL) rates from St. Petersburg, FL to Cleveland, OH currently range $2,655-$3,273 (roughly $2.16-$2.65 per mile over 1,235 miles).
 LTL shipments typically cost $879-$1,450 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Petersburg to Cleveland?